 Thank you for booking an eye appointment with Doctors Eyecare Wetaskiwin.
 We look forward to helping you with your vision and eye care needs.

-We are limiting the number of people in the clinic at one time.
-Please attend your appointment by yourself or bring one caretaker only if necessary.
 Please keep a physical distance of 6 feet (3 metres) between yourself and all other persons when possible.

-We will insist on wide-field digital imaging (Optomap) of your retina.
+We continue to encourage wide-field digital imaging (Optomap) of your retina.
 It allows us to evaluate the health of the inside of your eye without having to get face-to-face with you.
 There are many other advantages including: the ability to see more of the inside of your eye without dilating eyedrops, a permanent record of the appearance of the inside of your eye, and the ability to detect subtle changes from visit to visit.
 The fee for digital imaging is $22 for children, $45 for adults whose basic eye examination is covered by Alberta Health Services or Indigenous and Northern Affairs Canada (INAC), and is included in our comprehensive eye examination fee for adults whose examinations are not covered by the government.

 As usual, please bring all the glasses that you currently use, your contact lenses if applicable and your medication list.